KNFullStack/KN-Fitness/README.md

 ## Libraries, Frameworks & Programs Used
 1. [Bootstrap 5](https://getbootstrap.com/docs/5.0/getting-started/introduction/)
    * Multiple features of Bootstrap 5 were utilised to create the website.
-Including general layouts and responsiveness, the sticky navbar and collapsible links.
+Including grid system and responsiveness, the sticky navbar and collapsible links and to create the contact form.
 2. [Balsamiq](https://balsamiq.com/)
    * Used to create the wireframes when starting the design.
 3. [Font Awesome](https://fontawesome.com/)
-   * Use for multiple icons throughout the website.
+   * Used for multiple icons throughout the website.
 4. [Google Fonts](https://fonts.google.com/)
    * Used to incorporate the fonts "Bebas Neue" by Ryoichi Tsunekawa and "Roboto" by Christian Robertson.
 5. [Git](https://git-scm.com/)